 In 2007, professional Martial Art sports in Sweden faced a powerful enemy.
 By then Professional Boxing had been forbidden in Sweden for 30 years and the Sport minister Bosse Ringholm wanted to have the same regulations for full contact sports such as Muaythai.

-ROK personal Mats Soderstrom, Paolo Robert and Kasra Ashhami, together with Fryshuset’s Anders Carlberg, the vice president of IFMA/WMC Mr. Stephan Fox took an active part preventing this to happen.
+ROK personal, together with Fryshuset’s Anders Carlberg and with help of the vice president of IFMA/WMC Mr. Stephan Fox took an active part preventing this to happen.

-For the past 7 years ROK has become a majeure actor in full contact sport and probably the biggest fight sport production company in Scandinavia.
+During the first 5 years ROK grew to become a majeure actor in full contact sport, in the world.

-The main card are build up with fights between Professional top league fighters/ champions who fight for titles, qualifying to different series such as K-1 World GP or working themselves up in the world ranking.
+The main card contains fights between Professional top league fighters/ champions who fight for titles, qualifying to different series or working themselves up in the world ranking.

 The Pre card is build up with fights for the world unknown fighters, but who have worked themselves up to the level of national or continental champions and who deserve the chance to show if they can be part of tomorrows stars.